rangsimanketkaew/Auto-NWChem/README.md

 mpirun -np 4 $NWCHEM_TOP/bin/$NWCHEM_TARGET/nwchem test-azulene.nw >& test-azulene.out &
 ```

 Caveat!
-Note that the day I posted this script I was using NWChem version 6.6 and 6.8 on CentOS 6.9. <br />
+The day I posted this script I was using NWChem version 6.6 and 6.8 on CentOS 6.9. <br />

 **Optional: PATH SETTING.** Instead of running nwchem using its absolute (full) path, you can make an aliase of NWChem program by adding the *nwchem* absolute path to $PATH using command
 ```